KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-RandomQuotes by Jacopo1891](https://github.com/Jacopo1891/MMM-RandomQuotes)

-1. There is no `package.json`.
-We need this file to gather information about the module for the module list page.
-2. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
-3. Warning: No LICENSE file.
-4. Recommendation: No ESLint configuration was found.
+1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-5. The branch name is 'master'.
+2. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-RandomQuranAyah by slametps](https://github.com/slametps/MMM-RandomQuranAyah)